consequently/consequently-hugo/content/writing/ptrm.md

 </ol>

-Are you interested in getting a look at the draft?
-The best way to do that is to come to [this symposium](http://ba-logic.com/workshops/symposium-restall/) in Buenos Aires in July 2018, where we'll be discussing it.
+The book draft was discussed at [this symposium](http://ba-logic.com/workshops/symposium-restall/) in Buenos Aires in July 2018.
+I'm currently finalising the last section of the book, and updating the whole manuscript based on the feedback I got there from colleagues.